 Why does your Fintech business need PR

 Trust is a necessity for fintech business survival, as it is not easy to make customers entrust their money flows to a new company.
+This is especially true when dealing with financial institutions, where credibility and reliability are paramount.
 PR is an essential tool to help your fintech business convince the market that you are trustworthy and secure.
 This idea of security and reliability of your business is best conveyed to customers through third-party reviews, such as media and news.
 Having your company appear in public also shows to your target audience that there are real people behind the product.

-There are many things to consider when choosing and implementing your Fintech PR strategy.
+There are many things to consider when choosing and implementing your Fintech PR strategies.
 Let’s dive in:

 Clearly define your goals

 Start by defining the goals of your brand’s development, and then think which of them you plan to achieve with PR.
+In the evolving banking industry, setting clear and achievable goals is crucial for success.
 Creating brand awareness is a good starting point, but you need to break it down into smaller, comprehensible, executable chunks.
 PR strategy goals that give you a clear sense of direction can be:

 Understand your target audience

 There are two categories that fintech businesses usually fall into — B2C and B2B.
+In the finance industry, understanding these segments is crucial for effective PR.
 The difference in purchasing behaviors of these two segments define the way you will approach PR.

 B2C consumers are motivated by emotional triggers, and tend to make purchase decisions quickly, if not on-the-spot.
 They simply research a product and make their purchase.
 The most efficient triggers you can use are excitement about making a purchase, or a fear of missing out on it.
 So, your B2C PR strategy should focus on creating an “on-the-spot”, immediate demand for your product.

-B2B buyers, however, are driven to buy products that will help their business be profitable, competitive, and successful.
+B2B purchasers, on the other hand, are motivated to purchase goods that will contribute to the success, profitability, and competitiveness of their company.
 They are motivated by its cost and value, and take their time making a purchase.
 So B2B PR is all about building long-term trust in the brand, proving its security and value.
 Public relations for B2B requires more patience to stay the course as buyers move along their journey, which can take months.

 When preparing to talk to the media, you should clearly understand who your audience is and what messages you want to impart to them.
 Then, concentrate on the tangible, evidence-backed parts of your proposition and let the superlatives come only from your satisfied customers.
 This will help you cut through the noise.

 Before diving into PR, make sure your company is well-prepared, and has an overall marketing strategy.
+A specialized PR firm can help align these strategies effectively.
 Unlike paid advertising, where you can launch, test, analyze and scale quickly, building relationships with the media can take months and even years, especially if we are talking about industry giants.
 So you should have a clear understanding of your brand goals, target audience and the value you are bringing to them, as well as other marketing strategy.

 It is crucial to prepare content materials in advance.
 Create a fintech content marketing strategy, a media kit with well-developed designs, photos and videos of your product, and a press-release.
 A press-release is not sufficient by itself anymore, but having a document with full info about your product, company and all relevant contacts will make you prepared to pitch to the media.